Dua Lipa Lifts Her Shirt To Expose Her Black Lacy Panties In New Instagram Selfie

 “Wow, this is so hot!
 Amazing body,” another one chimed in.

-Meanwhile a third fan, who seems to be a big admirer of the singer, interjected the following remark to express his admiration for the model.
+Meanwhile a third fan, who seems to be a big admirer of the singer, interjected the following remark to express his admiration.

 “You are my biggest crush, Dua.
 This pic is absolutely hot and amazing.
 Please post some more!”